Woman One Emeritus Scholars

 Prior to graduation from Drexel in 2008, Dr. Lopez was elected to the Alpha Omega Alpha Honor Medical Society.
 During her residency at Albert Einstein Hospital in Philadelphia (2008–2012), she was named chief resident in emergency medicine.
 Dr. Lopez later moved to Portland, Oregon, where she worked for two years as a toxicology fellow in the Emergency Medicine Department of Oregon Health Sciences University (OHSU) Hospital.
 She is now on staff at the Oregon Poison Center and is assistant chief of the Emergency Department of the Portland VA Hospital.

 Dr. Marks completed her ob/gyn residency at the University of Texas at Houston, Lyndon B. Johnson Hospital and is now a practicing physician at the Women’s Healthcare Center in Baytown, Texas.
 A Houston native, she returned to Texas to treat underserved patients in her home community.
-Dr. Marks' Woman One Scholarship was funded by AmeriChoice.
+LaToia Marks' Woman One scholarship was sponsored by AmeriChoice.

 Back to Top